vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE title = 'Metropolis';
 ```

-And you can filter numeric records such as the `release_year`.
-The following query select any films released after the year 2000:
+Note that the `WHERE` clause always comes after the `FROM` statement!

+What will the following query return?

 ```
 SELECT title